Punith113/Scientfic-Project/README.md

 - Build the docker container and start it with the docker-compose yaml
 - Currently docker is to be composed

-## External dependencies
--
--
--

-## Build dependencies
-- Link to Dockerfile is sufficient
-- If there is no Dockerfile, list the dependencies here

 ## Run dependencies
 - What other stuff needs to run on the system
 - E.g. in the object recognition repository list the kinect2 node

 ## Authors
+- Punith Raju - Main Contributor - @pr-171989
 - Benjamin Stähle - Main Contributor (docker) - @staehlbe
-- Malte Liam Jakob - Main Contributor (docker) - @mj-183041
-- Rakesh Allampally - Main Contributor - @ra-171967
+- Rakesh Allampally
-- Punith Raju - Main Contributor - @pr-171989

 ## License
 To be determined.